Rodrick-alt/Order-summary-component/README.md

 - Flexbox

 ### What I learned

-Overall this was a cool simple project.
-Its simplicity meant I didn't need to use any special tools like React or Sass.
-HTML & CSS were sufficient.
 A major concept I learned while building this was how to handle hover effects on touch devices.
 It wasn't something I had thought about before & finding out how to handle it was surprisingly fun.

 ```css
 @media (hover: hover) and (pointer: fine){